Arrival and Welcome

 Meet & Greet Service

-This is a welcome service where our International Student Ambassadors will meet you on arrival at the airport.
+This is a welcome service where our International Student Ambassadors will meet you on arrival at Leeds Bradford and Manchester airports.
 They will then guide you to the best method of transport for the final part of the journey to your accommodation.

-If you have any questions about the Meet & Greet service or travelling to the UK then please contact email@example.com and we will aim to help you as best we can.
+If you have any questions about the Meet and Greet service or travelling to the UK then please contact firstname.lastname@example.org and we will aim to help you as best we can.

 International Welcome Week